lkseg/sokoban-level-generator-mcts/README.md

 The algorithm has been enhanced in many ways.

-The level generator manages to produce multiple high evaluated levels in a short amount of time.
+The level generator manages to produce multiple highly evaluated levels in a short amount of time.
 Very high results are already being produced at ~1s.

+Third Party (see third_party_licenses):

-Raylib is being used for the gui.
+* Raylib is being used for the gui (include, lib).
+* Kenney's assets for the textures (textures)

 See settings.h